-A satellite operator is allowed to retransmit (1) the signals of distant non-network stations (both "nationally distributed superstations" and other independent stations) to all of its subscribers, (2) the signals of distant "significantly viewed" stations to subscribers located in the markets for which those stations qualify as significantly viewed, and (3) the signals of up to two distant stations affiliated with a network, to that subset of subscribers who are deemed "unserved" by any local affiliate of that network-subscribers who cannot receive the signals of a local network-affiliated station because either (a) the satellite operator does not offer local-into-local service in the local market and the subscribers are located too far from the transmitter to receive signals of a certain quality over-the-air, or (b) the network does not have a local network-affiliated station in their market; a satellite operator also may retransmit distant network signals in a small number of grandfathered situations in which subscribers who do have access to local-into-local service continue to be eligible to receive distant signals from their satellite operator.
+Issue Satellite Operators Cable Operators Distant Signals: Retransmission A satellite operator is allowed to retransmit (1) the signals of distant non-network stations (both "nationally distributed superstations" and other independent stations) to all of its subscribers, (2) the signals of distant "significantly viewed" stations to subscribers located in the markets for which those stations qualify as significantly viewed, and (3) the signals of up to two distant stations affiliated with a network, to that subset of subscribers who are deemed "unserved" by any local affiliate of that network-subscribers who cannot receive the signals of a local network-affiliated station because either (a) the satellite operator does not offer local-into-local service in the local market and the subscribers are located too far from the transmitter to receive signals of a certain quality over-the-air, or (b) the network does not have a local network-affiliated station in their market; a satellite operator also may retransmit distant network signals in a small number of grandfathered situations in which subscribers who do have access to local-into-local service continue to be eligible to receive distant signals from their satellite operator.
 (47 U.S.C.
-339(a) and (c) and 340(b)(3)) A satellite operator does not need to obtain consent to retransmit the signal of a nationally distributed superstation if it complies with the FCC's network non-duplication, syndicated exclusivity, and sports blackout rules.
+339(a) and (c) and 340(b)(3)) A satellite operator does not need to obtain consent to retransmit the signals of a distant network station to "unserved" subscribers, a satellite operator does not need to obtain to "unserved" subscribers, a satellite operator does not need to obtain the signals of a distant network station nor comply with the FCC's network non-duplication and syndicated exclusivity rules.
 (47 U.S.C.
-325(b)(2)(B)) To retransmit the signals of a distant network station to "unserved" subscribers, a satellite operator does not need to obtain the consent of that distant network station nor comply with the FCC's network nonduplication and syndicated exclusivity rules.
+325(b)(2)(B)) To retransmit the signals of a significantly viewed station soft he station but does not have to comply with the FCC's network non-duplication and syndicated exclusivity rules.
 (47 U.S.C.
-325(b)((2)(C) and 340(e)(2)) To retransmit the signals of a significantly viewed station, a satellite operator must obtain the retransmission consent of the station but does not have to comply with the FCC's network non-duplication and syndicated exclusivity rules.
+325(b)(2)(C) and 340(e)(2)) To retransmit the signals of a significantly viewed station, syndicated exclusivity rules.
 (47 U.S.C.
-340(d)(2) and 340(e)(1)) Where a satellite operator offers local-into-local service, it may retransmit the signals of significantly viewed stations only to those subscribers who take local-into-local service.
+325(b)(2)(A) and (2), An MVPD does not need to obtain consent to retransmit the signal of a noncommercial television A cable operator is allowed to retransmit the signals of all distant broadcast television station signals subject to complying with the FCC's network non-duplication, syndicated exclusivity, and sports blackout rules and subject to obtaining the consent o those distant stations (except that cab operators do not need to obtain retransmission consent from nationally distributed superstations).
 (47 U.S.C.
-340(b)(1) and (2)) An MVPD does not need to obtain consent to retransmit the signal of a noncommercial television broadcast station.
+325(b)(1) and 325(b)(2)(D) and 47 CFI 76.92-76.111) An MVPD does not nee to obtain consent to retransmit the signal of a noncommercial television broadcast station.
 (47 U.S.C.
-325(b)(2)(A)) Depending on the interpretation of 47 U.S.C.
-339(a)(1)(A), a satellite provider may or many not be allowed to retransmit distant signals other than those listed above by negotiating a license with the copyright holders of the content on those distant signals.a
+325(b)(2)(A))